toyokazu-sekiguchi/depoDM/README.md

 # To-do (?) list
 - [ ] Cross-check of Pythia calculation.
 - [ ] Integration of a recombination code (recfast/HyRec/CosmoRec).
-Probably this needs to be done as postprocess in a separate code, because none of the available recombination codes are python-native and callback functionarity could be a primary obstacle.
+Probably this needs to be done as postprocess in a separate code, because none of the available recombination codes are python-native, so that callback functionarity will be a primary obstacle.
 - [ ] Integration of Python version of 21cmFast.
 Quickie try failed on my local computer (MacBookPro), probably due to inconsistent setup of gcc.
 (Default gcc, i.e. clang, is mixed with homebrewed one?)